 Seasonal fruit with yogurt is a long-time favorite, and cottage cheese and fruit is another mainstay.
 Sometimes a toasted slice of my favorite paleo bread, or occasionally homemade granola.
 Eggs are rare for me at breakfast, although they’re a favorite for lunch.

-I also enjoy a hot breakfast of some kind of porridge…it always reminds me of mornings as a kid when my mom would make oatmeal for my sister and I. My mom’s favorite way to eat it was topped with a pat of butter and a sprinkle of brown sugar, and in turn, this became mine and my sister's favorite way to eat it as well.
+I also enjoy a hot breakfast of some kind of porridge…it always reminds me of mornings as a kid when my mom would make oatmeal for my sister and I. Because my mom’s favorite way to eat it was topped with a pat of butter and a sprinkle of brown sugar, in turn, this became mine and my sister's favorite way to eat it as well.

 Oatmeal is still one of my favorites, but lately I’ve been cutting back a little on carbs and even dabbling in keto (aka nutritional ketosis) recipes (so heads-up, you can probably expect to see a couple more of them here soon).
 One of my favorites that I’ve come across, which seems to be huge in the keto world (at least, I've noticed it a lot on Pinterest and Instagram when searching for keto recipe ideas), is something called “noatmeal”, which is nothing more than oat-free porridge.
 (Truth be told, it very much reminds me of paleo cream of wheat-style porridge that I’ve been making for years now.)

-My version of “noatmeal” is full of healthy fats and fiber, with 15 grams of vegan protein and just 2 grams of net carbs per serving!
+My version of “noatmeal” is full of healthy fats and fiber, with 15 grams of vegan protein and just 5 grams of net carbs per serving!
 (Remember, net carbs are calculated by subtracting the grams of fiber from the grams of carbohydrates.)
-For the sake of comparison, compare those nutritional stats with a serving of old-fashioned rolled oats, which has about 27 grams of net carbs and only about 7 grams of protein per serving!
+For the sake of comparison, compare those nutritional stats with a serving of old-fashioned rolled oats, which has 27 grams of carbohydrates and only 5 grams of protein per serving!
 (Side Note: There is absolutely nothing wrong with oatmeal, in fact I thoroughly enjoy it as a heart-healthy whole grain.
-My only point is that a bowl of regular oatmeal isn’t low-carb and doesn’t contain as much protein as this “noatmeal”.)
+However, my only point is that a bowl of regular oatmeal isn’t low-carb and doesn’t contain as much protein as this low carb oatmeal or “noatmeal”.)

 You can cook this either on the stovetop or in the microwave (I give instructions for both in the recipe below).
 I like to pre-mix several batches of this recipe (adding everything except the water and vanilla) and store each serving in a small glass bowl in the pantry so that this literally comes together in minutes on busy weekday mornings.
 You can also pre-mix the recipe, pack it up, and microwave it at work for a quick, delicious breakfast at your desk!